spektor56/KaraokePlayer/README.md

 # KaraokePlayer

 CDG Player in .NET using VLC+ProjectM for audio playback + Visualizations.  xBRZ is used for image upscaling.
-In a working state but needs lots of work to clean up and make more efficient.
+Windows Forms version is in a working state.
+CDGLib and player needs lots of clean up / refactoring work to make more efficient and robust.